Image

 Our solution

-Cosmos Power deploys a three-layer integrated energy architecture for telecom tower sites:
+Cosmos Power's three-layer integrated energy architecture for telecom tower sites is designed to:

-• Solar generation with BESS time-shifting handles daytime generation and evening peak demand
+• Use solar generation with BESS time-shifting to handle daytime generation and evening peak demand

-• Zero CAPEX Energy-as-a-Service model means operators pay per kWh with no upfront investment
+• Remove upfront investment through a Zero CAPEX Energy-as-a-Service model, so operators pay per kWh

-• Sub-millisecond response time meets 5G uptime requirements with no interruption at handover
+• Meet 5G uptime requirements with a sub-millisecond response time target, engineered for no interruption at handover

 Key results and impact